Cloud9 on Raspberry Pi

 Stack Overflow: Cloud9 Tries To Recreate Settings File

-I hope this guide has helped you, do not esitate to post questions, clarification or just to say hello.
+I hope this guide has helped you, do not hesitate to post questions, clarification or just to say hello.

 Carlo Bernashina